andreabellacicca/zizza/README.md

   + ZizZA leverages **OmniBridge** as a cross-chain protocol to facilitate **native ZEC deposits** and support transactions across multiple blockchain networks

 * **Intuitive User Interface**: ZizZA has a user-friendly interface that allows users to interact with the NEAR and Zcash blockchains without needing in-depth technical knowledge.
+* **Command Concatenation**:  ZizZA can concatenate multiple commands, allowing the user to execute complex tasks.
+For example, the user can say "I want to send 10 wNEAR to this address and then swap 5 wNEAR for ZEC".

 **How ZizZA Works**
 ----------------------